 Read on for insight into how to buy a house without a job and how to improve your odds of mortgage approval.

-Mortgage lenders typically like to see a couple years’ worth of W-2s and employment verification when they review mortgage applicants.
-The more stably employed an applicant appears to be, the less risk they feel they’re taking on.
+Mortgage lenders typically like to see a couple years’ worth of W-2s and employment verification as part of the many documents they need when they review applications.
+The more stably employed an a potential buyer appears to be, the less risk they feel they’re taking on.

 If you don’t have a job and are thinking of buying a home, it’s understandable that you may lay awake at night with one thought on your mind: Can you buy a house without a job?